RyanChristian4427/sappo/express-server/README.md

 ```
 NodeJs
 NPM
+Docker (optional)
+MongoDB (optional)
 ```

 ### Running

-To run the web server on localhost, you will need to run from the root directory:
+To run the web server on localhost, first you will need to install all dependencies.
+Run from the root directory:

 ```
 npm install
 ```

-Then, to run the dev build, run:
+Then a decision will need to be made about the database.
+I have included a MongoDB Atlas database for use in a 'production' environment (i.e., for my lecturer to use while marking).
+There's no guarantees that this will remain up.

+If it is not currently up, you will need to use the development profile, which means utilizing the docker-compose file I have provided or using your own install.
+Using the docker-compose files means you will have to do no configuration yourself.

+To build the Mongo database from docker, run:

 ```
 docker-compose up --build -d
 ```

-#### Compiles and uses a local Mongo Docker Container for a Database
+After that, the dev server can be ran with:

 ```
 npm run serve:dev
 ```

-#### Compiles and uses MongoDB Atlas for a Database
+If you'd like to use the production profile, that can be ran with:

 ```
 npm run serve:prod
 ```

+If you choose to not use production (or can't), and don't want to use the Docker based database, you will need to edit the [.env](.env) file to include the correct database URL and credentials.

 ## Code Style